 You can also learn the different kinds of technical analysis indicators and launch trades based on technical analysis parameters such as candlestick indicators, MACD patterns or support and resistance levels.

 It really is a great portfolio tracker, and it really helps you learn a good bit by creating mock portfolios.
 The tools and data really help further your experience with trading and investing.

 5. Young Money Stock Market Game

 Young Money Magazine has a very fun and easy-to-learn game, but they don’t skip on the reality of it.

 The amazing reality includes a commission percentage taken out based on rules and market hours.
 Having this really can make a difference, especially because in trading simulations we tend to over-trade and forget about commissions.
-Second, the game uses real-time prices!
-Which is key to learning.
+Second, the game uses real-time prices.

 Here’s how it works: